Skip to contents

 temp <- rnorm(N, sd = 1)

-# Simulate the Gaussian observation process
+# Simulate some noisy Gaussian observations

 out <- rnorm(N, mean = 4 + beta_temp * temp,